 Summary

-Read the full fact sheet- Before you go on holiday, make plans on how you can protect yourself and your family from mosquito bites.
+Read the full fact sheet- Before you go on holiday, plan to protect yourself and your family from mosquito bites.

-- Whether camping or renting, make sure your accommodation has fly screens fitted on doors and windows.
+- Make sure your accommodation has fly screens fitted on all doors and windows.

-- Apply a thin, even layer of repellent (as per label instructions) to any exposed skin and make sure you reapply it regularly as required.
+- Apply a thin, even layer of repellent (as per label instructions) to any exposed skin and make sure you reapply regularly.

-- Pack long, loose-fitting clothing to wear when the mosquitoes are out.
+- Wear long, light-coloured, loose-fitting clothing when the mosquitoes are out.

-- Look after young children and babies and make sure they have the right clothes and are wearing mosquito repellent.
+- Make sure young children and babies have the right clothes and are wearing mosquito repellent appropriately.

-- Make sure you plan well and have a great holiday!
+- Plan well and have a great holiday!

 On this page